akravets12/kottans-test-task/README.md

-# kottans-test-task
-A test task that kottans want me to do
+# Kottans test task
+A Sinatra application which creates a text self-destructing messages.
+Will be deployed on heroku soon